jsa2/caOptics/readme.md

 # Note

-**Project archived due to refocusing my community efforts to other areas (PoCs, other tools and demos/presentation), project is set to read-only. **
+**Project archived due to refocusing my community efforts to other areas (PoCs, other tools and demos/presentation), project is set to read-only.**

+---

 - [CA Optics - Azure AD Conditional Access Gap Analyzer](#ca-optics---azure-ad-conditional-access-gap-analyzer)
   - [What is Conditional Access?](#what-is-conditional-access)